Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 You can conjure a Pact Chalice; a vessel for the creation of potions and poultices in your hand at the end of a Short or Long Rest.
 It takes the form of a tiny object of your choice that is capable of holding liquids, and it grants you the following benefits:

-***Artisan Tools.*** It counts as both a Herbalism Kit and a Alchemist's Supplies, and it uses your spellcasting modifier for ability checks made with it.
+***Artisan Tools.*** It can counts as a Herbalism Kit, an Alchemist's Supplies or a Brewer's Supplies (your choice), and it uses your spellcasting modifier for ability checks made with it.

 ***Potion Creation.*** At the end of a Short or Long Rest, you can use the Pact Chalice to conjure a vial of the following: [Alchemist's Fire], [Acid], [Holy Water], [Potion of Healing], or [Potion of Climbing].
 The liquid retains its potency until the end of your next long rest, at which point it becomes inert and unusable.